pererossello/MHW_metrics/README.md

 ## Acknowledgments

-This package was developed using the PyESGF library to access the ESGF repository. -->
+This package uses the MHW definition and methodology of Hobday et al. (2016) and Hobday et al. (2018).